ITensor/website/docs/tutorials/main.md

 * [[Matrix Product Operators (MPO)|tutorials/MPO]]

-  The Hamiltonian may be rewritten in terms of a site by site operator.
-This article provides an overview
+  Hamiltonians and other sums of local operators can be represented as a tensor network called an MPO.
+This tutorial introduces the idea of an MPO with an example, and gives a taste of some advanced concepts.

 * [[AutoMPO|tutorials/AutoMPO]]

-  Instead of making MPOs by hand, ITensor allows for the automatic creation of MPOs in only a few lines of code.
+  Instead of making MPOs by hand, ITensor has a facility to create MPOs using a simple interface resembling hand-written mathematical notation.

 * [[Calculating a Two-Site Correlation Function|tutorials/correlations]]